aidanok/permapaste/README.md

 - Provide instructions on reproducible build / verifying deployed version matches the GitHub sources
 - More content types supported
 - WSIWYG or otherwise improved editor for Markdown or other rich text formats
+- Password strength checking, basic and against haveibeenpwned database
 - File attachments
-- Reintroduce hightlight.js and support code snippets more explicitly
+- Re-introduce hightlight.js and support code snippets more explicitly

 ## Privacy